 From left to right:

-A trivet: while heating and holding, this simple silicone trivet keeps your beakers up off direct contact with the hot plate.
+A trivet: while heating, this simple silicone trivet keeps your beakers up off direct contact with the hot plate.
 It’s the same concept as a double boiler.

 A large glass bottle: I pre-make my 1% hyaluronic acid stock in one of these 4oz bottles.
 It takes about 6 hours for hyaluronic acid to hydrate, so I just do this the night before and then I have HA stock for dayz.